aerojockey/parlay/README.txt

 of Parlay users, I manually copy the changes into my local cloned Git repo using the Linux cp command, commit it and push it to master, with a helpful log message like, "Pushed upstream changes from The Ditty of Carmeana".
-At least that's how I plan to do it since haven't actually pushed any changes yet.

 For now, if you want to contribute, the workflow is, "send me a patch and/or verbal description of changes by email, and if I approve I'll make the changes to my own repository use the above method to deploy".

-Should this library grow and more people want to collaborate on it, we will switch to the woke Git workflow, with detached states and all that useful stuff.
+Should this library grow and more people want to collaborate on it, we will switch to the woke Git workflow, with detached heads and all that useful stuff.
 But for now I have no desire to implement a full-blown workflow for this tiny project with three source files.